 The City will support arts and culture in public places (such as but not limited to Downtown or near the Depot) and the Art in Public Places Program.
-Visual arts should be integrated into the context of a development project or outdoor space-not added as an afterthought.

 POLICY 5.8.C: HERITAGE AND HISTORY LEARNING OPPORTUNITIES

 Provide opportunities for the public to learn about the community's history, arts, and heritage so that Cheyenne will continue local traditions, and become even more of a destination for the arts and festivals.